Does Medicaid cover Ozempic?

 2. Check if Ozempic is listed as a preferred or nonpreferred drug on your state’s Medicaid plan.

 • If Ozempic is listed as a preferred drug, check if any other clinical criteria is required, such as step therapy with metformin and/or an A1C test result, or prior authorization.
-You should also check if your plan requires a prior authorization.
+You should also check if your plan requires prior authorization.
 If prior authorization is not needed, you can get a prescription for Ozempic from your healthcare provider.
 If prior authorization is required, your healthcare provider will need to submit the request to your plan first.

 • If Ozempic is not listed on your state’s formulary, you may be required to try and fail at least two other preferred type 2 diabetes drugs first.
-You can check with your plan to determine if this is the case, and if so, how many other type 2 diabetes drugs you are required to try first, and if they need to be specific drugs (e.g. metformin, Victoza, Trulicity, etc).
+You can check with your plan to determine if this is the case, and if so, how many alternative type 2 diabetes drugs you are required to try first, and if they need to be specific drugs (e.g. metformin, Victoza, Trulicity, etc).

 3. Comply with any nonpreferred drug and prior authorization requirements for your state’s plan.
 After completing the required steps, you can get a prescription for Ozempic from your provider.

-It is important to take into consideration that the all of these steps are dependent on your state’s requirements and it is highly recommended to check with your state’s Medicaid plan if you are unsure of the requirements and process.
+It is important to take into consideration that all of these steps are dependent on your state’s requirements and it is highly recommended to check with your state’s Medicaid plan if you are unsure of the requirements and process.

 How much does Ozempic cost with Medicaid?